mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### life
 > Starting life total modifier.
 A plus or minus character precedes an integer.
-Used only on Vanguard cards.
+Used only on cards with `"Vanguard"` in its [types](./#types).
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.2.1`